 We suggest that you take smaller country roads, and make a stop at Parc Omega to discover (and photograph!)
 Canadian wildlife in its natural habitat.

-During your day in the Canadian Capital, be sure to visit its most popular attractions, such as Parliament Hill, the Rideau Canal and Byward Market.
+This morning's destination is Ottawa: get ready for most popular attractions, such as Parliament Hill, the Rideau Canal and Byward Market.

 Canadian history and First Nations culture buffs will want to visit the Canadian Museum of History, Canada's largest and most popular cultural institution.